Rod Taylor plays Steve Donegan, an American insurance executive, family

 man and former Green Beret.
 The movie, filmed entirely in Ireland, was made

-an Eye" and is based on a novel by Frederick Forsyth, who also penned
+an Eye" and is based on a story by Frederick Forsyth, who famously penned

 "Day of the Jackal" and "The Odessa File."